 Inside: Tired of driving teens everywhere?
 This simple solution will ensure they appreciate the time we spend behind the wheel.

-You walk in the door and are just about to fling off your shoes and possibly your bra, when you hear these dreaded words, “HeyMomCanYouDriveMe to Johnny’s house?”
+You walk in the door and are just about to fling off your shoes and possibly your bra, when you hear, “HeyMomCanYouDriveMe to Johnny’s house?”

 Or you sit down to pay bills, to plan meals for a week or to [gasp] just sit down and you hear, “Since you’re not busy, HeyMomCanYouDriveMe to the mall?”